MichaelCurrin/docker-quickstarts/README.md

 ## Resources

-This project is based on this [Youtube tutorial](https://www.youtube.com/watch?v=eGz9DS-aIeY) by _NetworkChuck_.
+This project is based on this [YouTube tutorial](https://www.youtube.com/watch?v=eGz9DS-aIeY) by _NetworkChuck_.
 That covers the reason containers exist and covers how to create and manage containers in a beginner-friendly way.
 He covers how to run locally and how to deploy your container to a cloud environment such as Linode, using a $20 credit.

 For more background and links around Docker, see my [Docker](https://github.com/MichaelCurrin/learn-to-code/blob/master/en/topics/containers/docker.md) guide.